 We have always had the luxury of being a 2 car family.
 I know you don’t NEED a car to get around, but with Piglet in tow my life has always been made a lot easier by being able to just jump in the car and go.
 It is part of our routine, it’s what we’re used to.

 Not long ago my car started to play up.
 It was a complex issue and it spent over 6 weeks going back and forth to various garages trying to get it repaired.
-JHogg needed his car to get to work so I had to survive without a vehicle that whole time.
+JHogg needed his car to get to work so I had to cope without a car that whole time.
 Before we had children I don’t think it would have been a huge issue.
 I would have taken the bus to work or had a lift from Jhogg and that would be it.
 But with Piglet in tow and being at home I found it a huge adjustment.

-Here are the things I found hard about not having a car:
+Here are the things I found more difficult without a car:

 I always thought our house was well connected, but it turns out our local bus only runs every 30 minutes from 6:30am to 7pm.
 This may sounds regular to you, but I was previously accustomed to one that ran every 15 minutes right up until midnight.

 I also have the issue of getting the pram onto the bus.
 If there is no space I would have to wait for the next bus which suddenly makes 30 minutes sound an awful lot longer!